osbornnick/blog_posts/Django_and_markdown.md

 ```
 markdown_blog_example> django-admin createsuperuser
 ```
 Ta-da!
 Migrate your database and you're ready to start blogging with Markdown!
 Making your first post is simple.
-Simply fire up the admin site and create a new `Post` object.
+Simply fire up the admin site and create a new `Post` object, uploading a .md file for its contents.
+Once your `Post` is saved, the corresponding html is automatically generated and stored within the model's `content`, ready to be served at your request.
-### Compactly

-### Bonus: Code highlighting